xStarbound/xStarbound/doc/lua/interface.md

 #### `Maybe<List<Vec2I>>` input.mouseUp(`MouseButton` mouseButton)

-Returns whether the specified mouse button is released this tick.
+Returns whether the specified mouse button is released at least once this tick.
 If so, a list of game screen positions where the mouse button is released this tick (one for each release) is returned.
 Otherwise, `nil` is returned.

 ----